About

 I created IveHadEnoughCake.com because I hit my own breaking point.

-There was a moment when I knew I couldn’t keep living trapped in cycles of food and sugar addiction promising myself “this time will be different,” then ending up back in the same exhausting loop.
+There was a moment when I knew I couldn’t keep living trapped in cycles of food and sugar addiction – promising myself “today will be different,” only to end up back in the same exhausting loop.
+I didn’t feel safe with food.
+It felt like a battle I could not win.

 I know what it feels like to be: